ankitjaininfo/awesome-managers/README.md

 # awesome-managers
 I find that there are very few people who want to build their careers as technical _Software Engineering Manager_.
 Instead they prefer to be Tech Lead or Architect.
 People think that management is difficult.
 Why?
+Because, this role is not about __just__ the Tech.
+It is easier to fight with technology, but difficult to get people together and trust you!
+That's the challenge!
+Are you in for it?

-Because they are required to have diverse skill sets and wear multiple hats to become an effective manager.
-For sure, these skills are rare to find in one person!
+Being an _Engineering Manager or Leader_ requires to have diverse skill sets and wear multiple hats to be effective.
+For sure, these skills are rare to find in one person, but we can learn and improve.
+A great engineering manager/leader should be a constant learner, challenging his/her (past) preception, being aware of the tech-stack, first user of the product, a decision maker, mentoring people and should work towards _Success For All_!

-Here is a curated list of articles and advice that help becoming an awesome software engineering manager!
+Instead of reading some books, I prefer to read real experiences of multiple people in form of blog posts.
+This gives me diverse prespective on how others are doing this job, and what should I improve on.
+Here is a curated list of articles and advices that may help you becoming an _awesome software engineering leader_!

 ### I become Software Engineering Manager so..
 * [Don’t Even Think About Taking That Manager Job If You Can’t Do This](https://www.girlboss.com/work/first-time-manager-checklist)
+* [Lessons Learned in First Year](https://swaroopch.com/2018/11/15/engineering-management-lessons-learned-in-first-year/) This role is not about the tech.
+It is also about the tech.
+It is primarily about the people.
+Your puzzle is no longer just technology.
+Your puzzle is humans first and technology next.

 ### Behaviors